-- Prevailed in an arbitration and valuation proceeding for three entertainment executives, recovering $90 million.
+- Prevailed in an arbitration and valuation proceeding for three entertainment executives, recovering more than $90 million.

-- Confirmed license rights in an international arbitration proceeding involving disputes among a licensor and two licensees.
+- Confirmed license rights for a licensee in an international arbitration proceeding.

 Honors & Awards

-- Recognized by Best Lawyers in America in the areas of commercial litigation, First Amendment law and media law every year since 2007 and has been named the “Lawyer of the Year” in 2018 and 2020
+- Recognized by The Best Lawyers in America in the areas of commercial litigation, First Amendment law and media law every year since 2007 and named “Lawyer of the Year” in 2018 and 2020

 - "Preliminary Injunctions Enforcing Contractual Nondisparagement Clauses," Communications Lawyer (Fall 2017)